Principal Investigator

 Robin Lloyd

-Robin is studying the evolutionary ecology of temperature-dependent sex determination through a combination of meta-analytic and experimental approaches.
+Robin is studying the evolutionary ecology of temperature-dependent sex determination through a combination of experimental approaches.
 In his free time, Robin enjoys BBQing and riding the Leviathan at Canada’s wonderland.

 MSc Students